abelwold/abelwold/README.md

 ### 📝 - AML final Project

-Using RMP(ratemyprofessor.com) dataset extracting useful using Train two zero-shot classifications based on the given dataset
+By utilizing two zero-shot classification approaches, extracting favorable feedback from students regarding professors and the education system using the RMP dataset from ratemyprofessor.com.

 ## 👷 - Currently working on

-- Criminal Activity Recording System.
+- Criminal Activity Reporting and Recording System.

 ## 🧔 - About